Fifth ODI, Australian cricket team in South Africa in 2005–06: The Match

+Summary

+Description

 Australian captain Ricky Ponting chose to bat after winning the toss.
 Adam Gilchrist and Simon Katich got the side off to a good start, both scoring fifties.
 A difficult catch by Andrew Hall diving to his left removed Gilchrist in the 16th over while the partnership was on 97.
 Ponting then scored his fastest century with 100 off 73 balls, and went on to his highest score at the Wanderers ground with 164 from 105 balls, including 9 sixes and 13 fours.
 Ponting and Katich put on 119 runs for the second wicket, before Katich was caught at third man by Roger Telemachus off Makhaya Ntini.
 Michael Hussey was promoted up the order and made 81.
 Ponting was dismissed after his drive shot was caught by Boeta Dippenaar in the 47th over.
 By the end of the innings, South Africa were under pressure with Telemachus beginning the 48th over with four consecutive no-balls.
 Australia made 53 runs off its last three overs; Andrew Symonds and Brett Lee helping the side past the world record with 27 and 9 runs respectively and Australia became the first side to ever score 400 runs in a One Day International.

 News sites reported how Australia had just smashed the world record.